How the Stock Markets were perverted

 These changes introduce a major change to the role of Stock Broker whose role will return to the nitty-gritty of researching businesses ‘in the field’ to find companies that are likely to make a good return for their clients investment, money based on groundwork, instead of trading on rumour and technical’s they will become more closely aligned to the operation of the business, as a representative of his clients and potential shareholders.

 This deals with the issue of banker bonuses so hated by the left simply by reducing the size of the national exchange and putting capital investment choices back into the hands of individual investors.
-This is part of the growth portfolio of wealth that Smallism encourages all economic units to engage in.
+This is part of the growing portfolio of wealth that Smallism encourages all economic units to engage in.

 Moves towards Local investment